emphori/compose/README.md

 ## Installation

-Compose is distributed to both NPM and GitHub Packages.
+Compose is available through both NPM and GitHub Packages.
 Whichever registry you prefer to use, the installation instructions should remain the same.

 ```sh
 # Using NPM